volatxs/bookmarks.nu/README.md

 | `bookmark save [location]`          | Save bookmarks to file.              |
 | `bookmark load [location]`          | Load bookmarks from file.            |

+Completions for bookmarks are available and all commands have a description, as well as their arguments and flags, so usage should be fairly straightforward due to Nushell's incredible completion features.

 ## Usage

 Commands that create, delete or modify existing bookmarks operate on a local,